GENERAL ASSEMBLY OF NORTH CAROLINA

 (13) Agencies providing in-home aide services funded through the Home and Community Care Block Grant Program in accordance with G.S.
 143B-181.1(a)11.

-section, the term "health care personnel" means any unlicensed
+this section, the term "health care personnel" means any

-staff of a health care facility that has direct access to residents, clients,
+unlicensed staff of a health care facility that has direct access to residents,

-or their property.
-Direct access includes any health care facility unlicensed staff
+clients, or their property.
+Direct access includes any health care facility

-that during the course of employment has the opportunity for direct contact
+unlicensed staff that during the course of employment has the opportunity for

-with an individual or an individual's property, when that individual is a
+direct contact with an individual or an individual's property, when that

 care home, an adult care personal aide who is any person who either performs or